CarolineDelva/UnitedStatesGeologicalSurvey_LeafletJS-Project/README.md

 The final map includes the following features:

-1. Data collected from the USGS, which provides earthquake data in a number of different formats, updated every 5 minutes.
+1. Data collected from the USGS, which provides earthquake data in a number of different formats, updated every 5 minutes

-2. An URL of this JSON to pull in the data for the visualization.
+2. An URL of the USGS JSON to pull in the data for the visualization

-3. A map using Leaflet that plots all of the earthquakes from the dataset based on their longitude and latitude.
+3. A map using Leaflet that plots all of the earthquakes from the dataset based on their longitude and latitude

-4. Data markers that reflects the magnitude of the earthquake in their size and color.
+4. Data markers that reflects the magnitude of the earthquake in their size and color

-5. Popups that provide additional information about the earthquake when a marker is clicked.
+5. Popups that provide additional information about the earthquake when a marker is clicked

-6. A legend that provides context for your map data.
+6. A legend that provides context for your map data

 ## Methods Used